freh-g/graphlot/README.md

 To demonstrate it we will generate a random network with the function CreateNetworkFromRandomClasses().
 This function takes as input a list and an integer.
 The list is of length n_classes and in which every value is the number of nodes of that specific classes.
 The integer is the number of random edges of the graph.

-The function stores the information of the node belonging to a specific class in "type" node attribute and node name in "name" node attribute.
+The function stores the information of the node belonging to a specific class in "Type" node attribute and node name in "name" node attribute.

 ```